 - $25+ gift cards.
 In my opinion, the best way to use Citi Thank You points (how I usually spend mine) is the gift cards from partners.
 Depending on the merchant, you can get full value on many $25 and $50 gift cards.
 But as mentioned, it’s best to choose retailers that wouldn’t take away from high reward earning opportunities you get through credit card spending (i.e. the gas card example).

 Ultimately, the Citi Thank You rewards program is what you make of it.
-If you redeem your points in a strategic manner, you can get a great rebate on your spending (especially with the Citi Forward and its 5x points).
+If you redeem your points in a strategic manner, you can get a decent rebate on your spending.
 On the other hand, if you redeem for whatever your heart desires, your Thank You points value may be up to 50% less than what the “good ideas” above will give you.

-What do you like best (and least) about this rewards program?
+What do you like best (and least) about Citi’s rewards program?